mileskrell/text-torch/README.md

 ## License

+Copyright (C) 2020 Miles Krell and the Text Torch contributors

 Text Torch is licensed under the terms of the GNU General Public License, version 3 or later ("GPL-3.0-or-later").
 See [COPYING](COPYING) for the full license text.